-- Garth Knox is participating in the Creative Fellowships Initiative in partnership with School of Music.
+- Garth Knox participated in the Creative Fellowships Initiative in partnership with School of Music.

-- Garth Knox and The Six Tones will be performing at the Harry Partch Festival on Friday, May 11.
+- Garth Knox and The Six Tones performed at the Harry Partch Festival on Friday, May 11, 2018.

 Garth Knox was born in Ireland and grew up in Scotland.
 Being the youngest of four children who all played string instruments, he was encouraged to take up the viola, and he quickly decided to make this his career.
 He studied at the Royal College of Music in London with Fredrick Riddle, where he won several prizes for viola and for chamber music.
 Thereafter he played with most of the leading groups in London in a mixture of all repertoires, from baroque to contemporary music.

 In 1983 he was invited by Pierre Boulez to become a member of the Ensemble Intercontemporain in Paris, where he had the chance to do much solo playing (including concertos directed by Pierre Boulez) and chamber music, touring widely and playing in international festivals.
 In 1990 Garth Knox joined the Arditti String Quartet, playing in all the major concert halls of the world, working closely with and giving first performances of pieces by most of today's leading composers including Ligeti, Kurtag, Berio, Xenakis, Lachenmann, Cage, Feldman and Stockhausen (the famous "Helicopter Quartet").